 The bilateral exchange of visits is intensive.
-Germany’s then Foreign Minister Frank-Walter Steinmeier last visited Colombia in January 2017, while then Colombian President Juan Manuel Santos last paid a visit to Germany in May 2018.
+Federal President Frank-Walter Steinmeier visited Colombia in February 2019.
+The new Colombian Foreign Minister, Carlos Holmes Trujillo, visited Berlin in November 2018, when he opened a conference on Colombia at the Federal Foreign Office together with Federal Foreign Minister Maas.
 Since April 2015, Tom Koenigs has been serving as Envoy of the Foreign Minister to the Colombian Peace Process.

 Economy and development cooperation

-Germany is Colombia’s largest trading partner in the European Union, with bilateral trade reaching 2.2 billion euros in 2017.
+Germany is Colombia’s largest trading partner in the European Union, with bilateral trade amounting to 2.35 billion euros in 2017.

 A number of major German companies have their own production facilities in Colombia.